 4.4. & 4.5 Limit the number of subjects to maximum five.
 Prohibit History through EM without justification.
-Private candidates [mainly from International/Private Schools] are exempted from this ban.
-Highly discriminative towards the students in public schools and sometimes government-assisted schools also] This Circular also implies an attempt to expand BE/EM by providing directives to schools to initiate the BE/EMI program, offering at least one subject through English.
-BE/EMI students' discretion to select the medium 12 2008/12(i) 2008.09.15 Amendment to 2008/12 including the subject 'Commerce and Business Studies' in addition to Entrepreneurship Studies when applying for public examinations Number of category subjects increased.
+Privatecandidates[mainlyfromInternational/PrivateSchools] are exempted fromthisban.Highlydiscriminative towards thestudentsinpublicschoolsandgovernment-assistedschoolsalso] This Circular also implies an attempt to expand BE/EM by providing directives to schools to initiate the BE/EMI program, offering at least one subject through English.
+BE/EMI students' discretion to select the medium when applying for public examinations 12 2008/12(i) 2008.09.15 Amendment to 2008/12 including the subject 'Commerce and Business Studies' in addition to Entrepreneurship Studies Number of category subjects increased.
 This change was done due to the change made to the main circular on the curriculum reform.
-13 2008/43 2008.11.03 - Allows 10 subjects to teach in GCE A/L classes including Commerce and Arts streams Schools can start to teach other subjects in EM as well based on resource availability with the approval of MoE.
+13 2008/43 2008.11.03 Allows 10 subjects to teach in GCE A/L classes including Commerce and Arts streams.
+Schools can start to teach other subjects in EM as well based on resource availability with the approval of MoE.
 It seems lack of preparation and long sightedness.
 This caused many issues, shortage of teachers as the most critical factor.
 Though the program was expanded to other subject streams as well even now there is a limited number of schools with A/L classes in EM.
 14 2010/27 2010.08.26 Circular to emphasize matters in the previous circulars more Specially provides directive to the admission of students to BE classes.
 It seems this circular mainly focuses on stopping malpractices related to admissions to EM classes. e.g., "It is not allowed to use the bi - medium class as a privilege for the admission of students to any school": "Students who are not learning in bilingual education, should not be admitted to the grade 7 as bilingual students" Again not consider the vacancies that may exist in BE/EMI and providing opportunity for learning through EM in surrounding schools where EM is not available.
 The NEC's policy aims to provide equal opportunities (and those who are willing) for EM is restricted by this circular just to stop malpractices at school level without giving much thought to opportunities losing.
 15 2012 Introduction of Content and Language Integrated Learning (CLIL) as the learning teaching methodology under the umbrella term of BE There is no circular related to this.
 But a Handbook on Content and Language Integrated Learning (CLIL) published was issued by the MoE in 2016.
 Though this is a good action it again shows the lack of planning and evidence-informed policy.
 The

-scho ols we ere instructed to star rt BE/EMI in 20 000
+schools were instructed to start E/EMI in 2000 1

-teaching/learning methodology is
+but the teaching/learning thodology is 1

-intro aucea in 2012.
+introduced in 2012.
+1